 Premium construction quality is a hallmark of good running shoes, with the latest technologies and the best materials being used.
 The design needs to help reduce the risk of injury and increase efficiency.
 The materials used need to be light and breathable to help conserve energy and keep the feet cool.

-Running shoes need to be very strong too, given the forces generated in action.
+- Running Shoes: Running shoes need to be very strong too, given the forces generated in action.
 Running on a broken shoe is like driving a car on a flat tire.
 Not desirable in the least.
 Good grip on all kinds of surfaces is very important.
 A slip while going full tilt could result in grave injuries.

-Walking shoes are designed for comfort.
+- Walking Shoes: Walking shoes are designed for comfort.
 They don’t need space age materials to be good.
 Walking shoes are usually heavier than running shoes and cost less too.
 Walking shoes have lesser traction than running shoes, albeit having durable outsoles to tackle slippery surfaces.

-Weight And Comfort
+Weight And Comfort Considerations

 FAQs